bkhamesra/GW-MLClassification/README.md

    * WaveformData - Text data obtained from original NR waveforms h5 files (obtained from publicly available dataset from each group's websites).
 Here we only extract the most dominant (2,2) mode.
    * Metadata     - Contains information about each waveform and initial binary system such as  mass ratio, spins, eccentricity etc
    * FilteredData - After cleaning the waveform data, the cleaned data is stored in this directory.
-2. Scripts -
+2. Scripts - Check the Jupyter notebooks for detailed analysis and results
    * Bhavesh - Contains Jupyter nobooks and other python scripts for data cleaning
 3. Results -
    * WEKA_Results - This includes Results obtained using WEKA
-   * Report - A detailed report explaining the methodolofy and final results.
    * Poster - A ppt file of poster presented at Georgia Regional Astronomy Meeting, 2017.